SAS Institute. The Power to Know

 USEDATE=YES|NO

-specifies whether to assign a DATE or a DATETIME format while importing a date/time column from a Microsoft Excel workbook.
+specifies whether to assign a DATE format while importing a date column from a Microsoft Excel workbook.

 YES

-assigns the DATE format for the corresponding date/time column in the Microsoft Excel table.
+assigns the DATE9. format for the corresponding date column in the Microsoft Excel table.

 NO

-assigns the DATETIME format for the corresponding date/time column in the Microsoft Excel table.
+does not assign the DATE9. format for the corresponding date column in the Microsoft Excel table.

 specifies the version of the file that you want to create.